raine/tmux-bro/README.md

 ## configuration

-As of now, there is not much configuration — it's designed to adapt to your workflow out of the box.
-I've built this tool for my own use, and my usage patterns will shape whether configuration options are needed in the future.
-For now, it relies on sensible defaults and the following:

 - **`EDITOR`** environment variable: Specifies your preferred editor (e.g., `vim`, `nvim`, or `code`).
 - **Global config file** at `~/.config/tmux-bro.yaml` with the following options: